ditcham-park-coding-club/dpu/README.md

 1. Click the green "Clone or download" button above and select "Download ZIP"
 2. When the banner appears at the bottom of the page, click the "Save As..." button
-3. Select your Desktop and then click "Save"
+3. Select your home drive and then click "Save"
 4. Now click the "Open" button
-5. _Drag_ the "dpu-master" folder on the right onto the Desktop on the left
+5. _Drag_ the "dpu-master" folder on the right onto the home drive on the left
-6. In Atom, in the File menu, choose Add Project Folder, and select the "dpu-master" folder from the Desktop
+6. In Atom, in the File menu, choose Add Project Folder, and select the "dpu-master" folder from your home drive

 ## Running the Code
-To open the DPU web page, use Explorer to go into Desktop\\dpu-master and double-click on the "index" file.
+To open the DPU web page, use Explorer to go into <home drive>\\dpu-master and double-click on the "index" file.

 When you have edited some code, remember to:
 1. Save the file you have changed using _Ctrl+S_